Disclaimer: I own nothing.

 As brother and sister watched, one of the Fire Sages stepped towards the design.
 Taking a deep breath, he Firebended several small blasts of fire into the symbol engraved on it – enough for there to be a reaction.
 With a grinding sound, a stone slab slid away to reveal stairs that led deep into the underground.

-As Azula stepped forward to follow after him, she noticed that Zuko was still staying behind in the shadows.
+Azula stepped forward to follow after him, and after a long moment she noticed that Zuko was still staying behind in the shadows.

 "What are you waiting for?"